The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 - Familiarize yourself with CAT testing strategies

-- Practice NCLEX-style questions daily, especially SATA and priority questions
+- Practice NCLEX PN practice test formats daily, especially SATA and priority questions

-- Use simulation software that mirrors the real NCLEX experience
+- Use simulation software that mirrors the real NCLEX-PN exam experience

 🧠 Mistake #2: Focusing Only on Content, Not Critical Thinking